 Where to Go From Here

-In the future, I’d love to see Facebook separate Instagram and provide more detail in tools such as Audiences and Audience Insights, so that advertisers could better understand user differences.
+In the future, I’d love to see Facebook separate Instagram and provide more detail in tools such as Audiences and Audience Insights is a tool that helps you learn more about an audience compared to the general Facebook population., so that advertisers could better understand user differences.

 Until then, it’s great to manually understand audience sizes.
 This helps advertisers prioritize efforts and better identify types of ad content they may develop.